Sharda P. Singh

 OverviewAI-generated summary

-With an h-index of 25 and over 2,500 citations from 110 publications, Singh is recognized as a highly cited researcher.
-She has a history of collaboration with colleagues at the University of Arkansas for Medical Sciences, including Chhanda Bose, Philip Palade, Elisabet Børsheim, and Ashley Nemec-Bakk, with whom she has co-authored numerous publications.
+Her publications include studies on the Keap1-Nrf2 pathway in skin aging and the anticancer activity of omega-6 fatty acids.
+Singh's recent work also addresses age-related skeletal muscle sarcopenia in mice, employing iron chelation as a preventative measure.
+With an h-index of 25 and over 2,500 citations from more than 110 publications, she is recognized as a highly cited researcher.
+Singh collaborates with several researchers at the University of Arkansas for Medical Sciences, including Chhanda Bose, Philip Palade, Elisabet Børsheim, and Ashley Nemec-Bakk.

 Metrics